wondercreatures/morphogen/README.md

 npm:
 ```
-npm i morfogen
+npm i morphogen
 ```

 yarn:
 ```
-yarn add morfogen
+yarn add morphogen
 ```

 ### Configurating

-- Create __morfogen directory inside of your project (or use --morf_dir for custom dir)
+- Create __morphogen directory inside of your project (or use --morf_dir for custom dir)
-- Create templates and scenario (see examples dir)
+- Create templates and scenarios (see examples dir)
-- Run morfogen
+- Run morphogen

 ## Run examples